Dubai students raise Dh720,000, give 9,000 kits to charity schools

 “They’ll be so happy to see these," the Year 8 student added.

-Another eager student from Year 7, Owen Rowlands was also seen carefully picking items that aimed to bring support to those less fortunate.
+Another eager student from Year 7, Owen Rowlands was also seen carefully choosing items that will help the less fortunate.

 “We’ve been packing school supplies for children in need and I feel glad to know that I can be helping people and that they’ll be able to learn and save money by not buying school supplies because we are able to give these to them.
 I was putting sharpeners inside the pencil case and I was also helping with the erasers.
 We were an entire train of people passing on things to each other, so, this was happening really fast,” said the student of Raffles International School.